-The incline dumbbell squeeze press is also easy to learn and progressively overload, which is why it’s used to good effect in both novice and advanced training programs.
+The incline close grip press is also easy to learn and progressively overload, which is why it’s used to good effect in both novice and advanced training programs.

 The incline dumbbell squeeze press primarily works the upper pectoralis major muscles, in addition to its target to the main pec muscle.

-A handful of other muscles worked or play the role of stabilizer muscles, include your
+A handful of other muscles worked or play the role of stabilizer muscles, including your

 How To Do Incline Dumbbell Squeeze Press